The Living Earth Beneath Our Feet: Winter Soil Care for Vibrant Gardens

 2. Keep It Moist (But Not Muddy)

 Soil organisms thrive on moisture and oxygen.
-Waterlogged soil, however, drives out air and suffocates roots.
-Create drainage pathways using gravel, logs, or gentle swales to guide excess rainwater toward planted areas.
+However, waterlogged soil drives out air and suffocates roots.
+Create drainage pathways using gravel, logs, or gentle swales.
+These features guide excess rainwater toward planted areas.
 Rain gardens featuring Sword Fern, Red Columbine, or Slough Sedge help capture runoff while supporting biodiversity.

 3. Feed the Microbes, Not Just the Plants

 Healthy soil depends on fungal networks that share nutrients between plants.
-These networks break down organic matter and store carbon, your yard’s hidden climate heroes.
-Avoid synthetic fertilizers in winter; instead, apply a thin compost layer under your mulch.
-It’s slow-release food for the microbes that work year-round.
+These networks break down organic matter and store carbon, acting as your yard’s hidden climate heroes.
+Avoid synthetic fertilizers in winter.
+Instead, apply a thin compost layer under your mulch.
+This serves as slow-release food for the microbes that work year-round.

 4. Roots Remember

-Leaving roots in place after plants die back keeps soil structure intact and provides food for soil life as they decompose.
-Pull annuals only if diseased, otherwise, let them fade naturally.
+Leaving roots in place after plants die back keeps soil structure intact.
+It also provides food for soil life as they decompose.
+Pull annuals only if diseased; otherwise, let them fade naturally.

 604-351-3147 | @yard_surgeons